Why balloons are dangerous to pets and wildlife

 Balloons are also hazardous to wildlife, because balloons can float into their habitat as well.
 When wildlife is scavenging for food, balloons (especially Mylar) can resemble other food sources, such as fruits, berries or bright flowers.

 Rodents and rabbits can be browsing for dandelions or greenery and consume bits of balloon wrapped up in their regular food source and eat it accidentally.

 The string or ribbon tied on a balloon also presents a risk to wildlife.
 An animal can get its legs or wings caught, essentially trapping the animal and making it unable to get back to its nest or safe place.

-While you enjoy spring celebrations, remember to use balloons indoors and never release balloons outside to keep critters safe.
+Sometimes we need to make sacrifices and change our behaviour in order to protect companion animals and wildlife.
+While you enjoy summer celebrations, remember to use balloons indoors and never release balloons outside to keep critters safe.

 Wish to thank everyone involved

 I wish to thank everyone involved in the care and rescue of animals, especially volunteers.